 This post is by Andrew Tjernlund, Founder of Vigilante Products and Goat Consulting – an “Ask the Experts” service for Amazon sellers.
-Andrew has been selling online for ten years, and made $10M of sales in 2015.
-His brother Will was interviewed here in 2015.

 The private labeling hype machine has been running hot for a couple of years now.